-Graduate advising and mentoring is vital for guiding students through their degrees and professional development, while also helping to ensure their overall success and well-being.
+Graduate advising and mentoring are vital for guiding students through their degrees and professional development, while also helping to ensure their overall success and well-being.
 Graduate Studies is launching a series of new graduate mentoring initiatives to promote and develop good mentoring for graduate students.
 We have created the Graduate Program Advising and Mentoring Awards to provide graduate programs with an easy way to recognize faculty doing outstanding service in advising and mentoring at the program level.
 Each graduate program may reward one faculty member who has shown an outstanding commitment to advising and/or mentoring.
 This is an optional recognition program and graduate programs can participate at will.
 Deadline to nominate is June 1, 2021.

 Graduate programs can design the nomination and review process based on what is feasible and equitable for their program, but it should be managed by the Chair (who should therefore not be selected).
 It might be easiest for Chairs to email graduate students and faculty soliciting nominations for the award.
 The call can ask for a brief summary of the achievements, service, and qualities of the nominee.
 Chairs can then select the faculty member they wish to recognize and/or ask a committee to review submissions.
 Nominees should show excellence in the advising or mentoring of graduate students within the graduate program and abide by the UC Davis Principles of Community.

 - Chairs decide on a nomination and/or review process for the program.